GeeWee/boilerplatefree/README.md

 **This project is still in alpha stages.
 Use at your own risk**

 Remove boilerplate via C# 9 [source generators](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/) and attributes.
-Currently there are two attributes supported.
+The attributes currently supported are:

 # AutoGenerateConstructor
 This attribute takes all private fields and generates a constructor based on them.
 Never write another boilerplate constructor again!